Marigameo/made-up-webapp/README.md

 * yarn start

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open localhost [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Pages